New York Supreme Court and New York Family Court:

 Many cases will involve both Family Court and Supreme Court.
 The role of these two courts is often not obvious, and while they share jurisdiction over several domestic issues, there are significant differences between the two.

 Supreme Court is New York's trial level court of general jurisdiction, and its basis for existence is the New York Constitution.
 Despite the name of "Supreme Court," this court is New York's lowest level trial court of general jurisdiction.
-Cases in Supreme Court may appeal to the appropriate Appellate Divisions.
+Cases decided in Supreme Court may be appealed to the appropriate Appellate Divisions.
 Cases from the Appellate Division may be appealed to the Court of Appeals in located in Albany, which is the highest court in New York.

 Family Court is a court created by the state legislature by statute, specifically the Family Court Act.
 The Family Court's authority to hear cases may therefore be changed by the legislation amending the Family Court Act.
 Under the Act, the authority of the Family Court is broken down into several Articles, each article being dedicated to one type of case.

-Article 3: Juvenile Delinquency
+(a) Article 3: Juvenile Delinquency

 Family Court Article 3 authorizes Family Court to hear Juvenile Delinquency Cases.
 These are cases in which an authorized agency is brings a proceeding in Family Court against a child under the age of 18, alleging that he or she committed acts that if committed by an adult, would constitute criminal conduct under the Penal Code.